 Expected Competencies: Students are expected to increase their knowledge of, and sensitivity to issues surrounding the responsible conduct of research with human subjects; improve their ability to make ethical and legal choices in the face of conflicts involving scientific research with human subjects; to become knowledgeable about the regulations, policies, statutes, and guidelines that govern the conduct of research with human subjects.

 Objective 2-A: All students will document knowledge of diverse areas of psychology.

-Expected Competencies: These competencies are evidenced by successful completion of departmental distribution requirements that entail completion of courses in behavioral neuroscience, cognitive psychology and clinical psychology.
+Expected Competencies: These competencies are evidenced by successful completion of departmental distribution requirements that entail completion of courses in behavioral neuroscience, cognitive psychology and/or clinical psychology.